Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 piggyback on top of their implementation.

-To keep as much in line with HPC, we simply add two arrays, `HpcTraceLabel` to keep track of the data and a `HpcTraceInfo` which contains two fields: the next index in `HpcTraceLabel` we want to update, and the size of the trace (so we can loop around when we've reached the end).
+To keep as much in line with HPC, we simply add two arrays, `HpcTraceLabel` to keep track of the data and a `HpcTraceInfoLabel` which contains two fields: the next index in `HpcTraceLabel` we want to update, and the size of the trace (so we can loop around when we've reached the end).